Donaim/proviral-pres1/slides.md

 Now few words on how the pipeline extracts genomic regions from the sequences.

 - The first step is **aligning the input sequences** to the well-known **HXB2 reference genome**.
-For this, the pipeline uses blast and minimap2.
+For this, the pipeline uses blast and minimap2 programs.

 - Once aligned, the pipeline extracts key **HIV regions** like *gag*, *pol*, and *env*.
 But also some smaller, non-coding regions such as *psi_sl1,2,3* and *ltr3*.